Rilwan-Adewoyin/NeuralGLM/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+- [ ] Qaulitative/Quantitative Analysis of performance of LogNoraml Hurdle Model
-- [ ] Add Additional Templates w/ Examples
+- [ ] Write up code for Other Distributions to be tested
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] ...
-- [ ] Multi-language Support
+- [ ] Extend work to using more widely used dataset
     - [ ] Chinese
     - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>